-(1) To provide preprofessional education and training for students of medicine, dentistry, veterinary, pharmacy, optometry and other health sciences.

-(2) To provide students with an integrated contemporary knowledge of biology to prepare for graduate degrees and careers in research, industry, education and business.

-(3) To provide high-quality, laboratory-rich learning environments where students learn by doing experiments, analyzing data and drawing conclusions.

-(4) To provide opportunities for interested and qualified students to participate in meaningful and significant research under faculty guidance.

-(5) To provide an opportunity for students to gain skills in searching the literature, interpreting data, and organizing and giving a presentation in a supportive environment of their mentors and peers.
+- (1) To provide preprofessional education and training for students of medicine, dentistry, veterinary, pharmacy, optometry and other health sciences. - (2) To provide students with an integrated contemporary knowledge of biology to prepare for graduate degrees and careers in research, industry, education and business. - (3) To provide high-quality, laboratory-rich learning environments where students learn by doing experiments, analyzing data and drawing conclusions. - (4) To provide opportunities for interested and qualified students to participate in meaningful and significant research under faculty guidance. - (5) To provide an opportunity for students to gain skills in searching the literature, interpreting data, and organizing and giving a presentation in a supportive environment of their mentors and peers.

-The department of biology offers three kinds of degree programs:
+3 Degree Programs Leading to Exceptional Career Opportunities

-- B.S. in biology with options for students interested in preprofessional training, graduate study in biology, and job opportunities in biotechnology - B.A. in life sciences - B.S. in biology with professional teaching certificate for elementary and secondary grades.
+- Bachelor of Science Degree in biology with highly desirable and competitive opportunities for students interested in medicine, dentistry, veterinary, pharmacy, and optometry pre-professional training, graduate study in biology, and job opportunities in biotechnology. - Bachelor of Arts in Life Sciences with options to develop interdisciplinary degrees with minors in business and marketing, criminal justice, law and chemistry. - Bachelor of Science in biology with professional teaching certificate for elementary and secondary grades.